-The Organization provides a wide variety of services to enhance the students college experience including a student health and dental plan, food and beverage operations, legal counselling, employment opportunities and housing assistance.
+The Organization provides a wide variety of services to enhance the students college experience including a student health and dental plan, food and beverage operations, legal counselling, and employment opportunities.

 2. SIGNIFICANT ACCOUNTING POLICIES

 These financial statements of the Organization have been prepared in accordance with Canadian accounting standards for not-for-profit organizations.
 Significant accounting policies adopted by the Organization are as follows: